RatchetModding/Replanetizer/README.md

 # Replanetizer

-This project is a Level Editor for Ratchet &amp; Clank games on the PS3.
+Replanetizer is a Level Editor for Ratchet &amp; Clank games on the PS3.

 # Technology

-The project is a WinForms project written in C#.
-Visual Studio is used for development.
+The project is written in C#, and uses OpenTK4 for rendering.
+C# bindings for Dear ImGui are used for the UI.
+We currently target .NET 5 (net5.0-windows for the Windows builds, net5.0 on anything else)

 All commits pushed to the master branch should be working builds of the application.
 Any ongoing work MUST be pushed to a separate branch. e.g. While you're developing new features.